-I first discovered this no bake chocolate cheesecake recipe on Megan’s (Detoxinista) website.
-I followed her recipe from scratch and what I loved about her version was the fact that she incorporated a zucchini (courgette) as part of the filling.
+I first discovered this no bake low carb cheesecake on Megan’s (Detoxinista) website.
+I followed her no bake chocolate cheesecake recipe from scratch and what I loved about her version was the fact that she incorporated a zucchini (courgette) as part of the filling.
 This is a great way of including some healthy vegetables into your diet.

 This was an unique approach to raw cheesecakes, maybe she wasn’t the pioneer of such ingenuity, but regardless of whomever thought of this concept – I would like to thank you as the results were divine.